Quick Answer

 This is not a compromise.
 It is the path Panigrahana recommends for most couples because it delivers the best outcome on both dimensions: a legally certain, properly registered marriage in India, and a completely pressure-free destination ceremony of maximum beauty and meaning in Sri Lanka.

 Read our complete Sri Lanka destination wedding guide for the full planning overview.
 Review our Sri Lanka wedding cost breakdown to understand the full financial picture.
+The best Sri Lanka wedding venues — which properties have the strongest legal support.
 Talk to Panigrahana to begin legal coordination for your Sri Lanka wedding.

 Frequently Asked Questions